“I accidentally left the gas stove on without a flame!”

 Gas Stove Safety Tips

-Below are a list of recommendations to be as safe as possible if you use a gas range in your home.
+Below are a list of recommendations and safety precautions / tips to stay as safe as possible if you use a natural gas stove in your home.

 - It’s a very good idea to have your gas appliances inspected every year.
 Some plumbing companies can do this.